xenris/nbavr-project-template/readme.md

 ## Use

 1. Clone this repository with "git clone https://github.com/xenris/nbavr-project-template.git project-name".
-1. Create the master branch for your project with "git checkout -b master".
 1. If you downloaded avr-tools, unzip it to a convenient location.
 1. Look in build.config for configuration options.
 1. Run "./build.sh" to see options, including building and uploading. (nbavr will be downloaded on first run.)